 Structure of Costs

-Structure of costs refers to the share of fixed costs, as opposed to variable costs in a given industry.
-This structure belongs to the important factors influencing intensity of competition because high fixed costs encourage price cutting to fill capacity.
+The structure of costs refers to the share of fixed costs, as opposed to variable costs in a given industry.
+This structure belongs to the important factors influencing the intensity of competition because high fixed costs encourage price cutting to fill capacity.
 Consequently, competition will be more fierce.

 Degree of Differentiation

-Certainly, degree of differentiation has a strong influence on the intensity of competition.
-Commodity products encourage rivalry, because there are little opportunities to differentiate the firm’s offerings from those of competitors.
+Certainly, the degree of differentiation has a strong influence on the intensity of competition.
+Commodity products encourage rivalry because there are few opportunities to differentiate the firm’s offerings from those of competitors.
 Thus, competition is all about prices – fierce competition is the consequence.
 Highly differentiated products, on the other side, are hard to copy and associated with less intense rivalry.

 Switching Costs